tneisinger/frontend-nanodegree-arcade-game/README.md

 - Reach the water without being hit by an enemy (100 points)
 - Collect a gem (500 - 1500 points, depending on the gem color)

-Each time the player is touched by an enemy, 300 points are deducted from the score.
+If the player is touched by an enemy, 300 points are deducted from the score and the player is moved back to the bottom of the screen.
+The score cannot fall below zero.

 Each time the player reaches the water, there is a 50% chance that a gem will appear somewhere on the board.
 There are three different gem colors, each